stackbit/jamstackthemes/content/theme/startbootstrap-clean-blog-jekyll.md

   - No Cms
 css:
   - Bootstrap
-date: 2014-09-27T08:05:10Z
+date: 2014-09-27T08:05:10.000Z
 github_branch: master
-description: "A Jekyll version of the Clean Blog theme by Start Bootstrap"
+description: A Jekyll version of the Clean Blog theme by Start Bootstrap
 stale: false
 ---